LouiseMichaels29/JavaScript/OnlineShoppingFrontend/README.md

 # Stephen Loudiana, Mia Honcoop

 ### Note: Please make sure that fakestoreapi.com/products does not have a bad gateway.
 I encountered this for a few minutes while testing our project and am just worried that might happen.
 If that does happen, check a few minutes later as it is normally restored.
 There is a hard coded json file in our program with the same information but is not included in the code.
-If, for whatever reason, that does happen, just use the json file path for the api path in the Products.js file.
+If, for whatever reason, that does happen, just use the json file path for the api path in the Products.js file. text here

 # Getting Started with Create React App